cybera/synthi/manual/src/sections/PythonAPI.md

 mytext = client.dataset.get('My New Dataset', raw=True)
 ```

-By default, this will attempt to retreive the data as text.
+By default, this will attempt to retrieve the data as text.
 If you are dealing with binary
-data or a text encoding other than utf-8, you will likely need to go one step further:
+data, or a text encoding other than utf-8, you will likely need to go one step further:

 ```python
 mydata = client.dataset.get('My New Dataset', raw=True, as_text=False)
 ```

-This will give you the data as raw bytes and leave it up to you to convert it into what you
+This will give you the data as raw bytes, and leave it up to you to convert it into what you
 need.

 {% hint style="danger" %}